Top Online Human Resources Degree programs

 - Ethics in Human Resources

-Online doctoral programs in Human Resources focus on research and leadership practices.
+Online PhD and DBA programs in HR focus on research and leadership practices.
 You may study areas like organizational behavior, labor relations, and even public policy.
-Usually, you’ll have to research and write an original dissertation to earn the degree.
+Usually, you’ll have to research and write a dissertation to earn the degree.

 - PhD in Human Resources – A Ph.D. is a research degree.
-So, a Ph.D. in HR will likely focus on contributing to the field’s body of knowledge.
-This type of program may suit candidates interested in academic career paths.
+So, a Ph.D. in HR will likely focus on being able to contribute to the field’s body of knowledge.
+This type of program may suit you if you’re interested in an academic career path.

 - DBA in Human Resources – A DBA is a professional doctorate degree.
-This type of program may focus on the practice of human resources, and its role in organizations.
-So, you may use applied research to solve practical HR problems.
+This type of program may focus on the practice of human resources, and its role in a company.
+So, you may use applied research to solve many HR problems.

 Featured Online Schools